filipealvesdef/yellowball-game-yt/README.md

 Feel free to use it and share as you wish but it would be cool if you give me due credits :)

 ### Note
 This was implemented when I was graduating and this code is messy.
-I did not refactored it for consistency reeasons with the videos.
+I did not refactor it for being consistent with the videos.